MarkKozel/CompOrgEText/docs/Introduction/Concepts/AnalogDigitalComputers.md

 [ENIAC](https://www.computerhistory.org/revolution/birth-of-the-computer/4/78)
 :::

 Vacuum tubes were replaced with **Transistors** in the late 1950s.
-Based on the semi-conducting nature of silicon, transistors able to reliably represent digital values (0 or 1) using electricity (as we recall, an analog medium).
-They were a simple replacement for vacuum tubes as they performs the same type of function
+Based on the semi-conducting nature of silicon, transistors are able to reliably represent digital values (0 or 1) using electricity (as we recall, an analog medium).
+They were a simple replacement for vacuum tubes as they perform the same type of function

-Transistors were, however, cheaper, more energy-efficient, and far more reliable that vacuum tubes
+Transistors were, however, cheaper, more energy-efficient, and far more reliable than vacuum tubes

 <QuestionMC question="Which of the following is made up of digital values?" answer='D' AChoice="The tension of a spring" BChoice="Your current interest level in this reading" CChoice="Pressure you can apply to a car's break pedal" DChoice="Number of students on this class's Wait List" rightAnswerFeedback="Right!
 Since we can't have 1/2 students signing up for classes, this value is digital" wrongAnswerFeedback="Incorrect.
 That value can have ever an infinite amount of variations.
 Students on a wait list can only be a count of whole students, and never a number in-between"/>